Golf

 You're Losing Fast-Twitch Muscle Fiber

-This one stings a little, but you need to hear it: starting in your late 30s and accelerating through your 40s, your body begins to preferentially lose Type II (fast-twitch) muscle fibers.
-These are the fibers responsible for explosive, powerful movements — exactly the kind required to generate club head speed.
+This one stings a little, but you need to hear it: starting in your late 30s and accelerating through your 40s, your body begins to preferentially lose Type II (fast-twitch) muscle fibers — the ones responsible for explosive, powerful movements.
+Exactly the kind required to generate club head speed.

 Your Whole System Is Slowing Down